habanoz/tech-feed/_posts/2024-10-15-demystifying-neural-network-activations-In-ytorch.md

 ## Automatic Mixed Precision Training (AMP)

-Another interesting aspect to see at computation graph would be see how Automatic Mixed Precision Training (AMP) looks.
+Another interesting aspect to of the computation graphs would be to see how Automatic Mixed Precision Training (AMP) looks.

 Neural network weights are stored as 4 byte floats.
 Float32 is called full precision.
 Modern GPUs performs matrix multiplication much faster at half precision, float16.
-However, float16 is not enough for some operations.
+However, half precision is not suitable for some operations.
 Using solely float16 significantly degrades training performance.
-AMP is strikes a balance between full precision and half precision.
+AMP strikes a balance between full precision and half precision.
 In AMP, some operations use full precision while others use half precision.

 Here is how the computation graph in mixed mode looks like.
 Note `ToCopyBackward0` functions.
 They indicate that tensors are down scaled to half-precision.